Shifting Gears Part II: International Human Rights Violations

-Manganese, another critical EV battery mineral, is principally mined in South Africa.
+Manganese, another EV battery transition mineral, is principally mined in South Africa.
 In the Kalahari Manganese Field, manganese mining has been connected to serious health impacts from water pollution, dust inhalation, and manganese poisoning.
 Other minerals like copper are frequently mined in places of high water stress.
 In Peru, the world’s second largest copper producer, 20 community members were allegedly evicted and illegally detained by a copper mine’s security workers.
 Communities opposed plans to expand the mining project, which would result in increased water demand and higher levels of water contamination in the region.

 3) Rights Implicated in Conflict-Affected and High-Risk Areas